 Author’s comment: This article was so popular I turned it into a presentation for several regional conferences a couple of years ago.
-It may become a Webinar, so stay tuned!
+It was published as part of the FACTSMGT blog several months ago, and it’s become their most popular blog post.
+It may become a course too, so stay tuned!

 Last week we looked at a marketing strategy; this week, we examine an asset management strategy.

 At first glance at the title of this post, you’re probably thinking this is some type of scheme that, on a grand scale, may have caused the collapse of Wall Street and our banking system.
 You must remember, however, that greed and irresponsibility were at the root of those failures.
 We have a responsibility to be good stewards of the gifts entrusted to us – and one of those gifts is creativity.

 Just because you don’t have financial aid funds is no reason to say, “We don’t have any more financial aid to allocate.”
 That’s not going to increase your enrollment, and, in fact will create extremely negative word of mouth marketing.
 And negative word of mouth spreads at least 250 times faster than positive word of mouth does.

 To be clear, this is a very important, useful and wise strategy to learn.
 Those who learn it will succeed in growing their school; those who don’t will have to face the potential consequence of its closure.
 Indeed, that is how important and powerful this strategy is.

 When the schools I worked with had some financial aid funds to allocate, they could do so either one student at a time, or wait until a large group of students had applied.
 That’s why everyone applied early, since funds were awarded on a first come, first served basis, according to financial need.
 When aid funds ran out, the folks who answered incoming calls from parents said they no longer had aid, which made those parents turn away.